shannonmoeller/handlebars-layouts/readme.md

 - `name` `String` - Block identifier.

 Defines a named block, with optional default content.
 Blocks may have content appended, prepended, or replaced entirely when extending or embedding.
 You may append and prepend to the same block multiple times.
+Blocks can also get content in a form of an array without having their initial content changed.

 ```handlebars
 {{#block "header"}}